helios-network/helios-core/helios-chain/modules/peggy/spec/04_messages.md

 ## Oracle Messages

-All validators run two processes in addition to their Injective node.
+All validators run two processes in addition to their Helios node.
 An Ethereum oracle and Ethereum signer, these are bundled into a single Orchestrator binary for ease of use.

-The oracle observes the Ethereum chain for events from the [Peggy.sol](https://github.com/InjectiveLabs/peggo/blob/master/solidity/contracts/Peggy.sol) contract before submitting them as messages to the Injective Chain.
+The oracle observes the Ethereum chain for events from the [Peggy.sol](https://github.com/Helios-Chain-Labs/peggo/blob/master/solidity/contracts/Peggy.sol) contract before submitting them as messages to the Helios Chain.

 ### DepositClaim
 ```go